sonatype-nexus-community/nexus-repository-conan/README.md

 In Nexus Repository Manager 3.22+ Conan proxy is already included, so there is no need to install it.
 But if you want to reinstall the plugin with your improvements then the following instructions will be useful.
 Note: Using an unofficial version of the plugin is not supported by the Sonatype Support team.
+Conan hosted repository is not supported and disabled by default.
+You can enable hosted repo by setting nexus.conan.hosted.enabled=true in NXRM's properties file.

 ### Permanent Reinstall